inbarw/project/README.md

 # Run all API tests
 pytest part_3/tests

-# Run performance tests only
+# Run specific test (there is just one - in case there are more)
 pytest part_3/tests/test_medical_records.py
 ```